Hey! My name is Sarah Fritts, the founder of Think Aviation. I have been involved in the aviation community for over 25 years.

 I wouldn’t even call myself a particularly experienced aviator.
-But I have had some incredible experiences that have given me a unique perspective.
+But I’ve had some incredible experiences.

-I have been involved in the aviation community for over 20 years.
-I have accumulated almost 2000 hours about half of which are in helicopters and half in a multi-engine airplane.
-I am a Commercial Helicopter and engine pilot and I have my single engine private rating.
+I have been involved in the aviation community for over 25 years.
+I have accumulated almost 5,000 hours about 1,200 of which are in Army helicopters.
+I have my ATP Fixed Wing and Commercial Helicopter rating as well as my single-engine private rating (which I rarely use).

 So, yeah, I have some experience, but I am STILL learning.

-I am merely trying to become the best damn pilot possible.
-I am a master wanna-be.
+I am merely trying to become the best pilot possible.

 I figured if I am struggling with these topics then other pilots must be too.
 I know there are people out there just like me trying to get better.

-Then sign up for email updates and in return I promise to give you insanely valuable information geared towards making you a better pilot and a better person.
+Then sign up for email updates below and in return, I promise to give you insanely valuable aviation information.